 Chronological list of all six Queens of England since 1553 AD including the house (family) each English queen belonged to.
 Only 6 of the 40 English monarchs were female because male children succeeded to the English throne ahead of female children (male-preference primogenitur).
 The Succession to the Crown Act 2013 ended gender discrimination for children born in the line of succession after 28 October 2011.

 ADDucation Tips: Click column headings with arrows to sort the queens of England.
-Click the + icon to show any hidden columns.
 Reload page for original sort order.
+Resize your browser to full screen and/or zoom out to display as many columns as possible.
+Click the ➕ icon to reveal any hidden columns.
 Set your browser to full screen to show as many columns as possible.
 Start typing in the Filter table box to find anything inside the table.